| Dr. Minor is often a contributor to the opinion page

 be put to rest permanently because it threatens religious

 freedom protected by the First Amendment.
+The long

 legal history in this country of religious leaders performing